 The Internet of Things

 If you’re reading this, you may have some kind of smart device in your possession.
-Maybe it’s a smart TV or an Alexa or a Nest Thermostat.
-Once upon a time, I would’ve said that you should simply avoid these devices, however I think that we’re moving into an age where that advice is antiquated.
+Maybe it’s a smart TV, thermostat, doorbell, or speaker.
+Once upon a time, I would’ve said that you should simply avoid these devices.
+However I think that we’re moving into an age where that advice is antiquated.
 It’s becoming harder and harder to escape the “Internet of Things,” so this section will provide some overall advice on basic privacy and security for IoT devices.

 Avoidance

 Having said that, I still encourage everyone to pass on these devices if you can.
-None of us really needs any of the modern “creature comforts” to survive, so I’m not going to be the curmudgeonly old man decrying kids these days and their newfangled gadgets, but it is important that we realize that each one of these devices we bring into our lives puts our privacy and security at risk.
+None of us really needs any of the modern “creature comforts” to survive, and that includes things like HVAC, cars, sodas, and video games - all things I happily make generous use of.
+Therefore I’m not going to be the hypocritical curmudgeonly old man decrying kids these days and their newfangled gadgets.
+Still, it is important that we realize that each one of these devices we bring into our lives puts our privacy and security at risk.
 The smart TV you purchase not only reports invasive network information, but these devices also offer attackers a way into your home with their microphones and cameras.
 Believe it or not, an attacker could even use a light bulb to access all the other devices on the network.

 Is it worth the risk?
 Do you really need to know the second a package arrives at your doorstep?
 (I argue that you should be using a PO Box anyways).
 Do you really need a fridge that tells you the milk has gone bad?
 These answers vary from person to person.
 I can live just fine without TV, so a smart TV is definitely something I don’t need.
 Someone else may be a film buff and may find a lot of value in a high-quality TV that can stream from dozens of services easily.
 There are no wrong answers here, but I do encourage you to first ask yourself if the value a smart device brings you is worth the privacy invasion and security risk that comes with it.